-After your baby is positioned correctly, make sure he or she latches on (takes the breast into his or her mouth) properly:
+After your baby is positioned correctly, make sure he or she latches on properly:

 When properly latched on, you may have 30 to 60 seconds of latch-on pain (this is caused by the nipple and areola being pulled into your baby's mouth), then the pain should subside.
 It will then feel like a tug when your baby is sucking.
 If you continue to feel pain, stop feeding momentarily and reposition your baby on your breast.

 Your baby should give four to five sucks, followed by a 5- to 10-second pause.
 Your baby's sucks will increase in number as the quantity of your milk increases.
 As the milk flow slows, your baby's pattern will probably change to three or four sucks and pauses that last longer than 10 seconds.

 Breaking the Suction